-Moves: by Ford Mondeo wagon, Mizuno running shoes and Salomon trail shoes
+Moves: By car and Salomon trail shoes

-Plays: basketball, lawn bowls, cricket and golf
+Plays: Basketball, lawn bowls, cricket and golf (not very often)

-Supports: most things
+Supports: Most things

 Reads: The Press on a daily basis, and, when he can, biographies and novels

-Wishes: for a plentiful vegetable garden
+Wishes: For a plentiful vegetable garden